mui/material-ui/docs/src/pages/guides/api/api.md

 ### Property naming

 The name of a boolean property should be chosen based on the **default value**.
-For instance, the `disabled` attribute on an input element, if supplied should default to `true`.
+For instance, the `disabled` attribute on an input element, if supplied, defaults to `true`.
-This choice allows the shorthand notation.
+This choice allows the shorthand notation:
-(We are using the HTML specification approach).

 ```diff
 -<Input enabled={false} />